Noncommutative $C^*$-algebra Net: Learning Neural Networks with Powerful Product Structure in $C^*$-algebra: Conclusion and Discussion

 In this paper, we have generalized the space of neural network parameters to noncommutative $C^*$-algebras.
 Their rich product structures bring powerful properties to neural networks.
 For example, a $C^*$-algebra net over nondiagonal matrices enables its sub-models to interact, and a group $C^*$-algebra net learns permutation-equivariant features.
 We have empirically demonstrated the validity of these properties in various tasks, image classification, neural implicit representation, and sum-of-digits tasks.

-Although \cref{sec:experiments} experimentally showed that noncommutative $C^*$-algebra nets outperformed the baselines, practical consideration of noncommutative $C^*$-algebra nets may arise in their computational complexities.
-In particular, the $C^*$-algebra net over matrices used in the experiments requires $O(d^2)$ space complexity for the number of sub-models $d$, which limits the possible number of sub-models and their interactions.
+A current practical limitation of noncommutative $C^*$-algebra nets is their computational cost.
+The noncommutative $C^*$-algebra net over matrices used in the experiments requires a quadratic complexity to the number of sub-models for communication, in the same way as the ``all-reduce'' collective operation in distributed computation.
 This complexity could be alleviated by, for example, parameter sharing or introducing structures to nondiagonal elements by an analogy between self-attentions and their efficient variants.
-The design of such structures may be data-dependent, and we leave it for future research.
+The group $C^*$-algebra net even costs factorial time complexity to the size of the set, which becomes soon infeasible as the size of the set increases.
+Such an intensive complexity might be mitigated by representing parameters by parameter invariant/equivariant neural networks, such as DeepSet.
+Despite such computational burden, introducing noncommutative $C^*$-algebra derives interesting properties otherwise impossible.
+We leave further investigation on scalability for future research.

-Another important and interesting research direction is an application of infinite-dimensional $C^*$-algebras.
+An important and interesting future direction is the application of infinite-dimensional $C^*$-algebras.
 In this paper, we focused mainly on finite-dimensional $C^*$-algebras.
 We showed that the product structure in $C^*$-algebras is a powerful tool for neural networks, for example, learning with interactions and group equivariance (or invariance) even for the finite-dimensional case.
-Infinite-dimensional $C^*$-algebra allows us to analyze functional data.
-Practical applications of our framework to functional data with infinite-dimensional $C^*$-algebras are also our future work.
+Infinite-dimensional $C^*$-algebra allows us to analyze functional data, such as time-series data and spatial data.
+We believe that applying infinite dimensional $C^*$-algebra can be an efficient tool to extract information from the data even when the observation is partially missing.
+Practical applications of our framework to functional data with infinite-dimensional $C^*$-algebras are our future work.

-Our framework with noncommutative $C^*$-algebras has a wide range of applications, and we believe that our framework opens up a new approach to learning neural networks.
+Our framework with noncommutative $C^*$-algebras is general and has a wide range of applications.
+We believe that our framework opens up a new approach to learning neural networks.